 Section 14.
 Probate court - jurisdiction - judges - election - term - qualifications.
 The probate court of the city and county of Denver shall have such jurisdiction as provided by section 9, subsection (3) of this article.
-The judge of the probate court of the city and county of Denver shall have the same qualifications and term of office as provided in this article for district judges.
+The judge of the probate court of the city and county of Denver shall have the same qualifications and term of office as provided in this article for district judges and shall be elected initially by the qualified electors of the city and county of Denver at the general election in the year 1964.
 Vacancies shall be filled as provided in section 20 of this article.
 The number of judges of the probate court of the city and county of Denver may be increased as provided by law.